-Based the QS University Rankings, which take into account a variety of factors; such as academic reputation, employer reputation and research impact, we provide you with a list of the world’s top 10 colleges and universities for studying Architecture in 2019.
+Based on the QS University Rankings, which take into account a variety of factors; such as academic reputation, employer reputation, and research impact, we provide you with a list of the world’s top 10 colleges and universities for studying Architecture in 2019.

-During the development over the past seventy years, Tsinghua School of Architecture has been maintaining the distinctive features and advantages in the aspects of personnel training, scientific research, theoretical innovation, creative practice and international exchanges.
+During the development over the past seventy years, Tsinghua School of Architecture has been maintaining distinctive features and advantages in the aspects of personnel training, scientific research, theoretical innovation, creative practice, and international exchanges.

 Manchester School of Architecture (MSA) is an innovative collaboration between Manchester Metropolitan University and The University of Manchester.
-It unites two schools with more than 100 years of experience, over 35 experts in their architectural fields and more than 700 students from over 50 countries producing creative, challenging and academically rigorous work and research in the heart of Manchester which kept them consistently ranked as one of the top schools in the UK and whole world.
+It unites two schools with more than 100 years of experience, over 35 experts in their architectural fields, and more than 700 students from over 50 countries producing creative, challenging, and academically rigorous work and research in the heart of Manchester which kept them consistently ranked as one of the top schools in the UK and the whole world.

-MSA has gained a reputation for the variety, vitality and quality of work and achievement by its students and alumni.
-This is reflected in their appraisals by professional bodies like the Architects Registration Board (ARB), Royal Institute for British Architects (RIBA) and The Landscape Institute, alongside the number and variety of prizes gained externally.
+MSA has gained a reputation for the variety, vitality, and quality of work, and achievement of its students and alumni.
+This is reflected in their appraisals by professional bodies like the Architects Registration Board (ARB), Royal Institute for British Architects (RIBA), and The Landscape Institute, alongside the number and variety of prizes, gained externally.

-NUS Architecture is Asia’s premier school of design, architecture, landscape and urbanism.
+NUS Architecture is Asia’s premier school of design, architecture, landscape, and urbanism.
 Led by a multidisciplinary and international faculty, they champion design excellence through a vision of ‘Architecture for Asia’.
-They advance impactful architectural solutions in the heart of Asia, and in the tropical centre of the world.
+They advance impactful architectural solutions in the heart of Asia, and in the tropical center of the world.
 Their design and research vision respond specifically to the challenges of the equator.

-NUS are continuously growing to meet the needs of their international student population and the rapidly evolving environment around them.
-They offer six different programs including landscape architecture, urban design, urban planning and integrated sustainable design.
+NUS is continuously growing to meet the needs of its international student population and the rapidly evolving environment around them.
+They offer six different programs including landscape architecture, urban design, urban planning, and integrated sustainable design.
 The faculty and alumni comprise prestigious award winners including the Singapore President Design Award, World Architecture Festival Awards (WAF), International Architectural Award, Royal Institute of British Architects (RIBA) Awards, American Institute of Architects Awards (AIA), Society of American Registered Architect Awards (SARA) and Architectural Design Awards Singapore (SIA).